3,500sf house re-imagined with a two-story high living room, one side of which is a retractable glass door opening to the swimming pool and spa.

 “One of the classic agendas of modernist urban architecture is to overcome the challenge of a city's density by creating openness where space is limited.
 Finding a way of admitting natural light in places that would otherwise be shadowy, especially the vertical cities of Asia, is another challenge.
 In its subtle way, this Hong Kong house by Chang Bene Design is an object lesson in one solution to these urban challenges.
 With the recognition that energy and space become ever harder to find in a more crowded world, the thoroughly contemplated aspects of this house are successful.”
 Paul Theroux, in Architectural Digest magazine

 Featured in Architectural Digest.
 Winner, BusinessWeek/Architectural Record China Award - Best Residential project : https://www.architecturalrecord.com/articles/6785-southside-house

 Restoration of heritage facade facing the street lined with plane trees in Shanghai's former French district.
-A new grey brick stair tower structure is added between the two existing houses on the left just past the gate.
+Grey Shanghai brick was saved and reused for the new construction.

 Two flats were combined into this 6,000 square foot home, arranged on three levels with a roof terrace.
 A new spiral staircase connects the three floors.
 Tall, tailor-made black steel windows bring in light and complement a palette of grey concrete and dark oak finishes.

-For a young entrepreneur, this is a 2,400sf loft-like flat with a roof garden and pavilion.
-The concave/convex wood slat structure shades the interior from hot west afternoon sun and creates an interplay of light and shadow, an effect repeated inside apartment with a similar slat ceiling and lighting above.The garden is laid out in islands of pebbles and grass.
+a 2,400sf apt with a roof garden and pavilion.
+The concave/convex wood slat pavilion structure shades the interior from hot west afternoon sun and creates an interplay of light and shadow, an effect repeated inside apartment with a similar slat ceiling and lighting above.The garden is laid out in islands of pebbles and grass.